-EDSP: Do you anticipate any pushback from the community in Bahir Dar where Humani plans to be located, given that the government may give you land currently occupied by farmers?
+EDSP: Do you anticipate any pushback from the community in Bahir Dar where Humani plans to be located?

-EDSP: Can Humani provide model for working with the farmers?
+EDSP: Can Humani provide a model for working with the farmers?

 EDSP: Imagine you’re in front of a group of farmers in Bahir Dar now, what would you say to them?
 How would you present Humani?